15 Best Things to Do in Altamonte Springs (FL)

 Scenic Boat Tours, Winter Park

-Winter Park’s beautiful chain of lakes is a wonderful place to explore, and there’s no better way to do it than by a guided pontoon boat tour.
+Winter Park’s beautiful Chain of Lakes is a wonderful place to explore, and there’s no better way to do it than by a pontoon boat tour.

-Featuring boats that seat up to 18 passengers, the tours last about an hour and wind their way through a dizzying array of manmade canals that link many of the area’s lakes.
+With boats that seat up to 18 passengers, the tours last about an hour.
+On a narrated trip, you’ll travel the twisting man-made canals that connect three of the lakes.

-Towering palms, cultivated gardens, and college campuses are all found among the waterways, as are some amazing homes in rather exclusive neighborhoods.
+Lush palms, towering cypresses, cultivated gardens, and the Rollins College Campus are all on the waterways.
+You’ll also see some lavish homes in rather exclusive neighborhoods.

 Cornell Fine Arts MuseumSource: Ebyabe / Wikimedia